laura-barluzzi/cadasta-blog/README.md

 ```

 # How to add a post and update the rss.xml
 Add a new post inside the `data.json` file.
 A new post is simply a new list item in `data.json["content"]`.
 Make sure to save it after you are done.
-The text in `data.json` applies markdown syntax.
+The text in `data.json` applies the [common markdown syntax](https://guides.github.com/features/mastering-markdown/).

 In order to update the `rss.xml` file with the new changes from `data.json`, in the terminal you need to run:
 ```